neildaemond/MOV_combiner/readme.md

 # Using

-1) put files in the 'combine_queue' folder
+1) put .MOV files in the 'combine_queue' folder

 2) run `run.sh [outputfilename]`